uvic-seng321/course/Lab Outline.md

 - Check in with TAs on progress for A2 - progress, blockers, team dynamics and communications

 ## Week of Feb 13—17:
+Tuesday
+- Teammates peer evaluation explained
 - Assignment 6 part 1: reflect on Assignment 2.
 Write around 500 words to prepare for A6 (see https://github.com/uvic-seng321/course/blob/main/project/assignment6.md#a2 for sample questions to reflect on).
 You can brainstorm with your team, but use your own words.
 Keep this as a draft document you submit in April for A6.

-- Teammates peer evaluation explained
+Wednesday
 - [TDD and XUnit testing](tdd.md)
+- A3 individual work

 ## Week of Feb 20—24:
 - inspections and analysis